Amund/literal-engine/README.md

 engine.render('base', { ...data, extend: engine.render('page', data) })
 ```

-But there's a more convenient way of doing this, using the third argument of the "render" (and "include") function to specify the template to be extended.
+But there's a more convenient way of doing this, using the third argument of the `render` and `include` functions to specify the template to be extended.
 Technically, an "extend" template is just a regular template with a special variable `${extend}`, where child template will be injected.
 As with the `include` function, autoescape must be disabled with the syntax `$${extend}`.

 ```html
 <!--base.html-->